lorinahmed/AI-dub-lu/README.md

 - FFmpeg installed on your system
 - API keys for:
   - ElevenLabs (for high-quality TTS)
-  - Google Translate (optional, for translation)
+  - HuggingFace (for PyAnnote speaker diarization)
   - OpenAI (for timing-aware translation)

 ## Installation